New HMRC penalty rules 2025: How to avoid fines for late tax returns

 You can appeal by submitting a form or writing to HMRC with your penalty details and a reasonable excuse.
 Appeals must be filed within 30 days of the penalty notice.

 Reasonable excuses include serious illness, unexpected technical issues, or events beyond your control that prevented timely filing or payment.
+HMRC may also grant special reduction in penalties for special circumstances.

 Submit your appeal, providing details of the penalty and your reason for appealing.
 If rejected, you can request a review or escalate to the tax tribunal.